asm512/VB_Logger/README.md

 # VB_Logger
-Simple class to add easy logging options in VB, made as example for a friend, pls ignore
+Simple class to add easy logging options in VB

 ### Usage
 	`Dim logFile As Logger = New Logger()